 International Scholars & Students

 Coming to the United States requires some preparation, but it doesn’t need to be difficult.
-While your host department will help you coordinate health insurance, housing, and transportation needs, the Center for Global Services helps to streamline your arrival and stay.
+While your host department will help you coordinate health insurance, housing, and transportation needs, Rutgers Global–International Student and Scholar Services helps to streamline your arrival and stay.
 Below are the steps you'll need to take to prepare to come to the United States and Rutgers in legal status.

 Step 1: Provide Documents to Host Department +

-Provide required documents to your host department—these can be a copy of your passport, CV/resume, transcripts, diploma, evidence of funding, and more.
+For J-1 scholars, to begin the process, your host department will get in touch with you and provide you with access to the Sunapsis portal.
+There you will provide required information and upload documents—these can be a copy of your passport, CV/resume, transcripts, diploma, evidence of funding, and more.

 Step 2: Obtain Visa Status Document +

 Obtain your visa status document from Rutgers.
-In most cases, scholars receive this in the mail about three to four months after documents are received by the host department and approved by the Center for Global Services (J-1) or United States Citizenship and Immigration Services (H-1B).
+In most cases, scholars receive this in the mail about three to four months after documents are received by the host department and approved by Rutgers Global–International Student and Scholar Services (J-1) or United States Citizenship and Immigration Services (H-1B).

 - DS-2019 Certificate of Eligibility for J-1 visa holders